IBM/ibm-satellite-storage/config-templates/redhat/odf-remote/4.6/README.md

 The user has to provide the input values to the custom resource OcsCluster while creating the satellite configuration to deploy ODF

 ## Prerequisites
-In order to deploy ODF , the following prerequisites are required.
+In order to deploy ODF, the following prerequisites are required.
 - [Create a Satellite location](cloud.ibm.com/docs/satellite?topic=satellite-locations).
 - [Create a Satellite cluster](cloud.ibm.com/docs/satellite?topic=openshift-satellite-clusters).
 - Your cluster must have a minimum of 3 worker nodes with at least 16CPUs and 64GB RAM per worker node.